cbonoz/chaindraft/README1.md

 Chaindraft
 ---

-A blockchain-based fantasy draft game with challenge-able player pages.
+A blockchain-based fantasy draft game with challenge-able contest pages.

 Generate your dream lineup for offline contest or sportsbook using the app with lineups tracked on smart contracts.
-Keep your lineup as a shareable url and minted nft proving you drafted a given roster and at what time.
-Challenge other players
+Keep your lineup as a shareable url and attestation proving you drafted a given roster and at what time.
+Challenge other players in contests that are either free to play or with fee for entry.

-Track trending players

-Initiate 1:1 competitions with other draft makers.
+Initiate competitions with other draft makers.

-Chiliz for L1 deployment (public voting and trending players) Fhenix for L2 deployment (private voting and drafts)
+Chiliz for L1 deployment (public voting and trending players) Fhenix for L2 deployment (private voting and security) Morph for L2 deployment (settlement and speed)

 ### Inspiration

 Pain points:

 - Traditional fantasy football platforms are centralized, and often require large engineering teams to run.
+Chaindraft is a completely smart-contract driven solution with lineups and verdicts saved as entries on each network-specific contract.
 - There is often limited flexibility and customization in league settings and rules.
-- Transaction fees and delays can frustrate users, especially when dealing with withdraws and rewards.
+- Transaction fees and high KYC can cause frustration, especially when dealing with withdraws and rewards.
 Example: many platforms require entering your SSN just to cash out!
+Platforms like FanDuel taking 10% of every paid contest.
 - Managing league data securely and transparently is a challenge with existing solutions.

 ### How Blockchain is Used